Materials-Informatics-Class-Fall2015/MIC-polymers/_posts/2015-10-29-Microstructure_Simulation.markdown

 #Initial notes
 We would like to explore microstructure recovery methods for our scatter plots.
 The first nuance to note is that our intensity plots represents an autocorrelation of a non-eigen microstructure in fourier space.
 We find the autocorrelation of our microstructure in real space by taking the inverse fourier transform and normalizing the raw intensity image.
-We have defined a characteristic equation [here](temp) which we will explore the implications of such a function on simulated microstructures.
+We have defined a characteristic equation, which we will explore the results from simulated microstructures.

 #Application of the characteristic equation
 A good amount of time has been spent trying to acquire 2-pt statistics through various means of scaling and applied corrections.
-In the equation given [here](temp) we see that taking the inverse fourier transform of the intensity data and normalizing results in data that can be directly correlated to volume fraction and 2-pt statistics.
+In the equation given [here](http://materials-informatics-class-fall2015.github.io/MIC-polymers/2015/09/29/Derivation-equation/) we see that taking the inverse fourier transform of the intensity data and normalizing results in data that can be directly correlated to volume fraction and 2-pt statistics.
 We will than use the characteristic equation given by $\gamma(r)$ to attempt microstructure reconstruction.
 The discretized version of this equation is shown below [1].
 Using $\gamma(r)$ shows that any scaling that would be applied to the data set would be canceled out.

 $$